avabpro/WetSloth/README.md

 Questions:
 1) Percentage of artists that are one-hit-wonders vs those that have repeat hits

-2) Most popular words within top 10 hit song titles
+2) Gender popularity in top 10 hit song titles

 3) Likelihood of solo artists vs groups/bands making a top 10 hit (avg / year)